contributte/elasticsearch/.docs/README.md

 ## Configuration

-We're using `ClientBuilder` class to build and setup `Client`.
-ClientBuilder internally use `Monolog`.
-You'll probably need to install monolog as well.
+We're using `ClientBuilder` class to build and setup the `Client`.
+ClientBuilder internally uses `Monolog`, which you'll probably need to install as well.

 ```
 composer require monolog/monolog